Adam8234/klipper-led/README.md

 # klipper-led

 ## Wiring Instuctions
-Wire data pin to GPIO 18, PCM_CLK pin on the raspberr PI.
+Wire data pin to GPIO 18, PCM_CLK pin on the raspberry PI.
 Make sure you share a common ground to the LEDs or they wont properly light.
 LEDs data in/out must be wired in series.

 If you have a large amount of LEDs you should wire 5V seperately.